 From Durango, the Junction Creek trailhead, located a few miles from town, provides local access to the Colorado Trail for hikers, horseback riders and mountain bikers.

-Portions of the trail that cross through federally designated wilderness, including the Weminuche Wilderness in the San Juan National Forest, are off-limits to bicycles.
+Portions of the trail cross through federally designated wilderness, including the Weminuche Wilderness in the San Juan National Forest, and are therefore off-limits to bicycles.

 For more information, call SJMA’s visitor information team at (970) 247-4874 or check out our Colorado Trail Resources in the bookstore: